How to Find Four of the Best Waterfalls in Oahu

 There are a ton of other beautiful waterfalls that didn’t happen to make this list.
 Maunawili Falls, for instance, is an awesome place to hike, swim, and cliff jump.

-You might also want to check out Waimano Falls, Sacred Falls, Laie Falls, and Waipuhai Falls, each of which brings something unique to the world.
+You might also want to check out Waimano Falls, Sacred Falls, Waipuhia Falls and Judd Trail (a stop on Shaka Guide's East Oahu Shoreline Drive), each of which brings something unique to the world.

 Which Oahu waterfall is best?